 One of the few things scholars know for sure about Peter Waldo is that his real name wasn't Peter Waldo.
-The acknowledged founder of the Waldensian movement was born in about 1140 in Lyon, France and lived until 1218.
+The acknowledged founder of the Waldensian movement was born in about 1140 in Lyon, France, and lived until 1218.
 His birth name is lost to history, but the story of his rebirth as Peter Waldo outlines the genesis of the Waldensian revolution—a movement that became a forerunner to the Reformation.

 There are no definitive written records of the life of Peter Waldo.
 However, sources agree on many points.
 We know that he was a wealthy merchant who lived in Lyon, France.
-At some time about 1170, Waldo experienced a religious epiphany that drove him to take a vow of poverty and to preach the gospel.
-One version of Waldo's life story describes his encounter with a wandering troubadour who was singing about the life of St. Alexius, a fifth century mystic who who abandoned his wealth and became a martyred saint.
+At some time about 1170, Waldo experienced a religious epiphany that drove him to take a vow of poverty and preach the gospel.
+One version of Waldo's life story describes his encounter with a wandering troubadour who was singing about the life of St. Alexius, a fifth-century mystic who abandoned his wealth and became a martyred saint.
 Waldo was inspired by this story, and by Jesus’ “words to the rich man” recorded in Mark 10:22: “if you wish to be perfect, sell what you have and follow me.”
 Waldo indeed renounced all his worldly possessions and began his quest for Christian Perfection.
-He then either commissioned two local priests to translate the Bible from latin into his native French, or perhaps translated it himself with the help of local clergy, to create the first vernacular Bible in Europe.
-Some versions of his life place these events in different order.
+He then either commissioned two local priests to translate the Bible from Latin into his native French, or perhaps translated it himself with the help of local clergy, to create the first vernacular Bible in Europe.
+Some versions of his life place these events in a different order.
 Some add the sudden death of a close friend as another factor in his life change.
-Certainly something happened to make Waldo decide to dedicate his life to the teachings of Christ.
+Certainly, something happened to make Waldo decide to dedicate his life to the teachings of Christ.
 His disillusionment with some of the bureaucratic practices of the Catholic Church and his attainment of a direct translation of the new testament gave Waldo a platform and a simple theology to begin his career as a preacher.

 The Poor Men of Lyon

-As Waldo's ministry gained traction, he and his followers came to be known as “the Poor Men of Lyon” They stressed poverty, personal interpretation of the Bible, and a belief in the holy trinity and in a resurrection, while rejecting other church doctrines such as purgatory, and papal supremacy.
-Friction with the local clergy began not long thereafter, and in an effort to soothe conflict, Waldo traveled to Rome in 1179 for an audience with pope Alexander III to ask permission to preach.
+As Waldo's ministry gained traction, he and his followers came to be known as “the Poor Men of Lyon” They stressed poverty, personal interpretation of the Bible, and a belief in the holy trinity and in a resurrection while rejecting other church doctrines such as purgatory, and papal supremacy.
+Friction with the local clergy began not long thereafter, and in an effort to soothe conflict, Waldo traveled to Rome in 1179 for an audience with Pope Alexander III to ask permission to preach.
 The results were non-committal, but not affirmative; Waldo was given permission to preach but only with the approval of the local bishops of France.
 Somewhat predictably, sanctions from the French clergy were not forthcoming.
 Waldo and his followers continued their activities anyway, which led to an escalation of tensions.

 Claiming that the teachings of Waldo and his followers were prone to error, the Catholic Church condemned their activities at the Third Lateran Council of 1179, and in 1184 Waldo was excommunicated.
 Waldo and his movement were subsequently deemed heretical.
-Persecution forced Waldo and his followers to leave Lyon and to seek relative safety in the remote areas of the Western Alps of Italy.
-It was here that Waldo's movement began to take root and to grow into the fully formed Waldensian Church that survives to this day.
+Persecution forced Waldo and his followers to leave Lyon and seek relative safety in the remote areas of the Western Alps of Italy.
+It was here that Waldo's movement began to take root and grow into the fully formed Waldensian Church that survives to this day.
 It was also here that Waldo died, apparently of natural causes at the age of 78.

 Refuge in the Mountains